sarahdialmeida/cubos_academy/README.md

 # Cubos Academy
-Exercicies from the 5 months Full Stack Development program at Cubos Academy
+Exercices from the 5 months Full Stack Development program at Cubos Academy

 ## Summary